 <build> <plugins> ... <plugin> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-maven-plugin</artifactId> </plugin> ... </plugins> </build>

-But our example project contains more than one main class, so we have to tell Java which class to run, by either configuring the plugin:
+Since our example project contains more than one main class, we have to tell Java which class to run, either by configuring the plugin:

 <plugin> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-maven-plugin</artifactId> <executions> <execution> <configuration> <mainClass>com.baeldung.webjar.WebjarsdemoApplication</mainClass> </configuration> </execution> </executions> </plugin>